Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 Chinese C.V.

-Quite often you will find that some Chinese C.V.s resemble an application form.
+Quite often you will find that Chinese resumes resemble an application form, like the one to the right.

 FREE DOWNLOAD ALERT – Download a CV template here.